Sharp eigenvalue estimates and related rigidity theorems: The Escobar-type eigenvalue comparison for the first nonzero Wentzell eigenvalue of the Laplacian

-\begin{remark} \rm{ (1) If one checks the above proof of carefully, then one would find that the eigenvalue comparison here cannot be obtained by applying the Escobar-type eigenvalue comparisons for the first nonzero Steklov eigenvalue of the Laplacian \cite[Theorems 1.5 and 1.6]{ywmd} directly. \\ (2) The curvature assumption here is reasonable, since for a given complete Riemannian manifold and a chosen point onside, one can always find a \emph{sharp} upper bound (which is given by a continuous function of the distance parameter) for the radial sectional curvature -- see (2.10) in \cite{fmi} for the accurate expression. \\ (3) By \textbf{Fact \ref{fact-1}} and (\ref{2-16}), we have

-which implies $ p_{1}(B(p,r))\leq p_{1}(\mathcal{B}(p^{+},r))$.
-This is exactly the main part of the Escobar-type eigenvalue comparison shown in \cite[Theorems 1.5 and 1.6]{ywmd}.
-Hence, as explained in \cite[(3) of Remark 1.7]{ywmd}, the restraint on the injectivity radius is necessary. \\ (4) Clearly, by the Sturm-Picone separation theorem, if $k(t)\leq0$, then the initial value problem (\ref{ODE-1}) has the positive solution on $(0,\infty)$.
+\begin{remark} \rm{ (1) The curvature assumption in our Theorem \ref{maintheorem-1} here is reasonable, since for a given complete Riemannian manifold and a chosen point onside, one can always find a \emph{sharp} upper bound (which is given by a continuous function of the distance parameter) for the radial sectional curvature -- see (2.10) in \cite{fmi} for the accurate expression. \\ (2) Since some arguments in the proof of \cite[Theorems 1.5 and 1.6]{ywmd} make an important role in the proof of Theorem \ref{maintheorem-1}, similar to the statement in \cite[Theorems 1.5 and 1.6]{ywmd} and as explained in \cite[(3) of Remark 1.7]{ywmd}, the restraint on the injectivity radius is necessary. \\ (3) Clearly, by the Sturm-Picone separation theorem, if $k(t)\leq0$, then the initial value problem (\ref{ODE-1}) has positive solution on $(0,\infty)$.
 More precisely, in this situation, $l=\infty$ and $f(t)\geq t$ on $(0,\infty)$.
-Except the non-positivity of assumption $k(t)$, it is interesting to find other assumptions such that (\ref{ODE-1}) has a positive solution on $(0,\infty)$.
+Except the non-positivity assumption of $k(t)$, it is interesting to find other assumptions such that (\ref{ODE-1}) has a positive solution on $(0,\infty)$.
 This problem has close relation with the oscillation of solutions to the ODE $f''(t)+k(t)f(t)=0$.
-There exist some nice results working on this problem -- see, e.g., Bianchini-Luciano-Marco \cite{blm}, Hille \cite{eh} and Mao \cite[Subsection 2.6]{m1} for nice sufficient conditions on $k(t)$ such that (\ref{ODE-1}) has a positive solution on $(0,\infty)$. \\ (5) The corresponding author here has used spherically symmetric manifolds as the model space to get some interesting (volume, eigenvalue, heat kernel) comparison conclusions -- see \cite{fmi,m1,m2,m3,m4,m5,ywmd} for details. } \end{remark}
+There exist some nice results working on this problem -- see, e.g., Bianchini-Luciano-Marco \cite{blm}, Hille \cite{eh} and Mao \cite[Subsection 2.6]{m1} for nice sufficient conditions on $k(t)$ such that (\ref{ODE-1}) has a positive solution on $(0,\infty)$. } \end{remark}

 Naturally, we can propose:

 \textbf{Open problem}.
 For $n\geq4$, is the Escobar-type Wentzell eigenvalue inequality (\ref{egc-1}) also true without the precondition (\ref{pre-1})?